How to Calculate the Price of Gold Jewelry (Try Our Free Gold Value Calculator)

 The quick calculation to determine the value of your gold is = (weight of gold x purity of gold) x rate of gold today.

-For illustrative purposes, let’s see how much the same gold bracelet’s value is across all karats.
-In this case let’s use a chain link bracelet which weighs10 grams.
+For illustrative purposes, let’s see how much the same gold ring's value is across all karats.
+In this case let’s use a chain link bracelet which weighs 10 grams.

 Gold Karatage